Do You Know Your Four Intrinsic Desires Of The Heart?

 The first is our desire to survive.
 It's quite simple, we don't want to die.
-In America, we're definitely insulated from what it truly means to survive, so survival for us is being healthy enough to work so we can generate enough income to pay our bills.
+In America, we're insulated from what it truly means to survive, so survival for us is being healthy enough to work to generate enough income to pay our bills.

 Next is our desire for enjoyment.
 With some breathing room from survival, we want relief and enjoyment.
 At some point, we'll find our pursuit of pleasure lacking in significance leading us to seek out our next desire.

 We want purpose and to make a difference.
 We're seeking meaning, our third desire.
-When survival and pleasure is not enough, we want to help others.
+When survival and pleasure are not enough, we want to help others.

 Learning to understand where we're filling these desires and where we're starving is critical to our contentment.

-A trap we fall into is expecting our spouse, work, child or friend to provide all four of these desires for us.
+A trap we fall into is expecting our spouse, work, child, or friend to provide us with all four of these desires.
 We place an unrealistic burden on something or someone who can never be what we expect.

-Another trap we fall into is when we go to the extreme of focusing on only one of these desires while ignoring the others.
+Another trap we fall into is when we focus on only one of these desires while ignoring the others.